Current Research

 2. The quantitative research has involved gathering data relating to a number of aspects of the Centre of Mission, such as attendance at groups and events, running evangelism and discipleship courses, details of volunteers and stories of people coming to faith.

-Recording the Journey is not publicly available as it is an internal piece of research for Church Army.
-However, the findings and material generated are fed into various Church Army publications, including our annual impact report and Catalyst magazine, as well as the wider work of Church Army.
-Our experience of Recording the Journey also informed the design and delivery of our Mission Under Lockdown research during the COVID-19 pandemic and various other external research projects.
+The report Church Army Centres of Mission in 2022/23 presents the most recent findings.
+Material generated is also fed into various Church Army publications, including our annual impact report and InFocus supporter news publication, as well as the wider work of Church Army.
+Our experience of Recording the Journey also informed the design and delivery of our Mission Under Lockdown research during the COVID-19 pandemic, the 2022 Paid Pioneers report, and various other external research projects.

 Urban Estates

 We are working with the National Estate Churches Network and several Church of England dioceses to help evaluate and share learning from different pilot courses being delivered with current and potential leaders from churches in urban deprived contexts.
-The dioceses and courses we are currently accompanying are:
+Our 2023 report Growing Leaders on Urban Estates presented the findings of recent research with the dioceses of Birmingham, Blackburn, London and York, and with Church Army initial training.
+Alongside this, we are also involved in ongoing work with:

 1. The Diocese of London’s Estates Course